Online Speculative Decoding: Experiments

 \section{Experiments}

-To assess the efficacy of our method, we initially evaluate its ability to improve the token acceptance rate ($\alpha$) within an offline context.
-This provides us with a theoretical upper bound on the performance improvements achievable when the query distribution remains constant.
+To assess the efficacy of \tool, we evaluate its ability to improve the token acceptance rate ($\alpha$) within an offline context.
 Subsequently, we examine the approach's impact in an online environment, discovering that the acceptance rate improves even with a moderate amount of data while maintaining accuracy levels comparable to those in the offline scenario.
+Lastly, we investigate query latency and perform an in-depth quantitative analysis to gain insights into the tokens learned by the draft model.

 Throughout our experiments, we employ two target models ($M_p)$: Vicuna-7B~\citep{vicuna2023} and FLAN-T5-XL (3B)~\citep{chung2022scaling}.
-Specifically for Vicuna-7B, we utilize LLaMA-160m~\citep{miao2023specinfer} as the draft model ($M_q$).
+Specifically for Vicuna-7B, we utilize LLaMA-160M~\citep{miao2023specinfer} as the draft model ($M_q$).
 For FLAN-T5-XL, we use T5-Small~\citep{raffel2020exploring} as the draft model.
 We evaluate performance across four diverse datasets: Text-to-SQL (Spider)~\citep{yu2018spider}, graduate school math (Gsm8k)~\citep{cobbe2021gsm8k}, Python code generation (Code-search-Python)~\citep{husain2019codesearchnet}, and financial question answering (Alpaca-finance)~\citep{alpaca-finance}.
 In all experiments, we set the number of proposed tokens to 5 for speculative decoding.
 For all online experiments, we fix the update interval \( I \) at 8.